shrutikahage2005/Automated-Water-Consumption-Monitoring-System/README.md

 👩‍💻 Team

-Miss Shravani Javanjal
+Miss Shravani Javanjal And
-Miss Ishwari Kalpande
+Miss Ishwari Kalpande  And
-Miss Anuradha Sagane
+Miss Anuradha Sagane   And
-Miss Sonal Walivakar
+Miss Sonal Walivakar  And
 Miss Shreyal Yeole